 While technological advances have brought many benefits to the workplace, there is concern that it may also spell disaster.
 Artificial intelligence (AI), robotics and the Internet of Things have the potential to automate many tasks within blue-collar and white-collar work.
 As these areas develop, many more tasks could be automated leading to the future loss of many jobs

 However, the truth may not be that simplistic.
 As new technology emerges so too do new roles to create, maintain and use the technology.
-So while some roles may disappear new opportunities should also appear.
-Of the top 10 most in-demand job roles in the UK (2016) just two were technology based, so it will be interesting to monitor this over time.
+So while some roles may disappear new opportunities should also appear to support the changing workplace.
+Researchers found that vacancies for IT engineers grew by more than a third since April 2018, making the role the fastest growing in the jobs market.

 Embrace technology, stay ahead